-&lt;sup>53 Bruce, 820 A.2d at 544 (citing Winfield, 676 A.2d at 6-7).
+Bruce, 820 A.2d at 544 (citing Winfield, 676 A.2d at 6-7).

-similarities between the two robberies and Fuller's murder.
-We disagree, inasmuch as the three crimes all involved violent assaults and robberies of middle-aged women who were walking alone on the street, and all took place in the same neighborhood in a span of less than a month.
+The government also argues that McMillan would not still have been hanging around the garage when the police all involved violent assaults and robberies of middleaged women who were walking alone on the street, and all took place in the same neighborhood in a span of less than a month.
 That the attack on Fuller was far more vicious and severe than the other two robberies does not negate these points of similarity.
 We therefore are satisfied that a trial judge would be safely within her discretion in admitting the evidence of McMillan's robberies under Winfield; accordingly, they are relevant to the Brady materiality analysis.